w3c/wai-curricula/content/index.md

   Each topic consists of:
     * **Learning Outcomes for Topic** &mdash; Detailed description of what students will learn and should be able to demonstrate.
     * **Teaching Ideas for Topic** &mdash; Suggested ideas to help instructors teach the learning outcomes based on topic contents.
-    * **Ideas to assess knowledge for Topic** &mdash; Suggested ideas to assess the acquired skills or knowledge based on topic contents.
+    * **Ideas to Assess Knowledge for Topic** &mdash; Suggested ideas to assess the acquired skills or knowledge based on topic contents.
   * **Ideas to Assess Knowledge for Module** &mdash; Suggested ideas to assess the acquired skills or knowledge based on module contents.
   * **Teaching Resources** &mdash; Resources to help teach the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.